-Our search for a farmer’s market, took us even further south of Cannon Beach to Manzanita, where we ended up spending most of our days.
+Our search for a farmer’s market took us even further south of Cannon Beach to Manzanita, where we ended up spending most of our days.
 The beach has a wild, inviting quality that somehow felt more protected than its expansive Cannon Beach neighbor.
 The library was a great place to have some quiet time, before feasting at the farmer’s market.
 We felt like we were a part of something in Manzanita because tourists were only one part of the equation.

 On a recent trip to Whidbey Island, Washington we spent the day at one of our old favorites, Double Bluff Beach.
-It is a huge expanse of sand and tide lands on the Southwest shore of Whidbey Island.
+It is a huge expanse of sand and tidelands on the Southwest shore of Whidbey Island.
 What we love about it is that even if the parking lot is full, there is enough beach for everyone.

 When the crowded banks of Lake Washington in downtown Kirkland proved too chaotic for us last month, my parents led us to Waverly Park.
-It is just far enough off of main street to maintain a tranquil atmosphere.
+It is just far enough off of the main street to maintain a tranquil atmosphere.
 Our kids spent many evenings swimming and fishing until dark in this quintessential neighborhood park.

 Orcas Island will always be one of our favorite Northwest summer adventures.
 We are not alone in our love for the San Juan Islands which means it is important to get off the beaten path a bit.
 One of my favorite things to do as a kid, that my children and their cousin’s now love, is cliff jumping at Moran State Park.
-The park has an amazing swimming beach, play structure and fishing dock, but it is crowded in the peak summer months.
+The park has an amazing swimming beach, play structure, and fishing dock, but it is crowded in the peak summer months.
 Just a short walk around this incredible lake means solitude and adventure!
-The cliffs are rugged, pristine and vary in height so there is something for everyone.
+The cliffs are rugged, pristine, and vary in height so there is something for everyone.
 It feels like good old fashioned fun in every way

 In Kitsap County, our favorite spots are Fay Bainbridge Park and Point No Point.
 The driftwood at both beaches means hours of fort building where imaginations run wild.
 The views constantly change due to the shipping lanes and the salmon jumping in the shade of the eagle nests.
-In summertime however, both places can get a bit overrun.
+In the summertime, however, both places can get a bit overrun.
 During those times, we head to Foulweather Bluff.
-It is a nature conservancy haven just two miles north west of Hansville.
+It is a nature conservancy haven just two miles northwest of Hansville.
 The parking lot is a bit hard to spot but once found the rewards are infinite.
 The gentle walk through an impressive stand of red alders and western red cedars gives only brief glimpses of the pristine beach that awaits.
-The conservancy volunteers have always welcomed our children and answered many of their questions about different bird and marine species.
+The conservancy volunteers have always welcomed our children and answered many of their questions about different birds and marine species.
 I have never experienced a crowd at Foulweather Bluff and it wins our favorite spot for a day at the beach in Washington.

 What are your favorite “not too far off the beaten path” places to cool down?